KevyPorter/Picklr/README.md

 Documentation
 -------------

-PickledChat documentation is mostly contained within the source code.
+Picklr documentation is mostly contained within the source code.
 However, users may be interested in viewing the wiki for information pertaining to:
 - The config file
-- The various online features of the modification
+- The various online features of the modification (see API below)

+API
+---

+Picklr features an extensive API used for certain features.
+Documentation on this can be found at [the wiki](https://github.com/twemyeez/Picklr/wiki/API-Documentation)

 Bug Reporting